Massimo Egidi

-Massimo Egidi (December 1, 1942) is an Italian economist.
+Massimo Egidi (born 1 December 1942) is an Italian economist.
 He is Professor of Economics at Libera Università Internazionale degli Studi Sociali Guido Carli in Rome and former rector of the university.
-With Axel Leijonhuvfud is co-director of CELL, the Laboratory of Computable and Experimental Economics (University of Trento).
+With the late Axel Leijonhufvud, he was co-director of CELL, the Laboratory of Computable and Experimental Economics at the University of Trento.
 His main research interests are related to the study of boundedly rational behaviors in organizations and institutions.